panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 I wanted to write down some of my thoughts on the facts, as I understand them, of distributed ledger tech and draw some conclusions.
 Unlike when writing about nukes, on this subject I don't have the shield of amateurism to protect me from my hot takes.
 I have a degree in computer science, I have been a professional software engineer for 8 years, and I should be generally better equipped than the average person off the street to understand these topics.
 If you disagree with my conclusions, do it with the happy knowledge that I should have known better.

 I am going to write this with the goal of being both accurate and understandable.
 That said accuracy means we are not going to gloss over some of the underlying computer science or cryptographic underpinnings of these systems.
 What's happening under the hood is what drives much of my skepticism.
 I'll try and quickly define relevant concepts but some tangential items are beyond our scope.

+Caveat: I am aware that there are blockchain implementations that are not distributed (ie Git is basically on a blockchain) but the common vernacular has conflated the term blockchain with crpytocurrencies and distributed ledgers so that is the terminology I am using.

 What is a Blockchain?
 =====================

-A Blockchain is a distributed ledger.
+A blockchain, for the purposes of this discussion, is a distributed ledger.
 Ledgers keep a chronological record of transactions between accounts, it's a concept as old as writing and ancient ledgers can give us fascinating glimpse into how people in the past lived.
 To put it obviously a blockchain is, as it sounds, a chain of blocks.
 Each block contains some data and a reference to the previous block in the chain.
 If you've studied computer science we have a name for this structure, it's called a linked list.

 ![Linked List Diagram]({{ site.url }}{{ site.baseurl }}/assets/images/linkedlist.png)